-Notes to the Financial Statements For the Year Ended 31 March 2020
+Notes to the Financial Statements

 1 Accounting Policies

 (c) Impact of COVID-19 on Operations

 On 11 March 2020, the World Health Organisation ("WHO") declared the Coronavirus disease 2019 ("COVID-19") a pandemic.
 The pandemic has adversely affected the global economy, including an increase in unemployment, decrease in consumer demand, interruptions in supply chains, and tight liquidity and credit conditions.
 Consequently, governments around the world have announced monetary and fiscal stimulus packages to minimise the adverse economic impact.
 However, the COVID-19 situation is still evolving, and its full economic impact remains uncertain.